 Remember that it's critical to align your payout model with your business objectives.
 Let's check what key SaaS metrics to consider when choosing the revenue share model.

-If, on the other hand, your business offers a recurring product or service, your compensation strategy must carefully consider two critical metrics: the Customer Acquisition Cost (CAC) and the Customer Lifetime Value (CLTV).
+If your business offers a recurring product or service, like SaaS products, your compensation strategy must carefully consider two critical metrics: the Customer Acquisition Cost (CAC) and the Customer Lifetime Value (CLTV).
 Let’s take a closer look at what these metrics mean.

 Customer Acquisition Cost (CAC) is a key metric in SaaS, signifying the total expense of acquiring a new customer.
 This includes the sum of all marketing and sales expenses over a specific period divided by the number of new customers acquired in that timeframe.